alipay/goldfish/docs/guide/reactive.md

 ## Caution!
 Reactive Link Broken

 While you are enjoying the convenience with reactive data, you may have to understand the reactive link broken problem.
 When a data is changed, the view is not updated.
-The link broken is simply because the top level object is overriden or a snapshot is returned.
+The link broken is simply because the top level object is overridden or a snapshot is returned.

 The nature of reactive is to overwrite the `getter` and `setter` methods of the object.
 If the overwritten objects are not replaced with snapshot or the returned contents become snapshot, it is impossible to listen to the data change.